mparchment/salsabil-io/src/content/blog/hadith.md

 Hatim al-’Awni recommends reading *al-Qabas* by Ibn al-’Arabi: a brief, thematic commentary on al-Muwatta in contrast to *al-Masalik* by the same author.
 Supplement this with Ahmad Nur Sayf’s *Amal Ahl al-Madinah*, which explains the terminology used by Imam Malik throughout al-Muwatta.
 Al-Shafi’i’s *Ikhtilaf Malik* is also an essential read regarding claims of Medinan consensus.

 # Intermediate Level
 The objective of this stage is to begin preparing for the thorough and exhaustive study of the major hadith literature.
+Throughout this stage, one should begin reading through the various sunan works to gain familiarity of their contents, while also checking and researching the veracity of their narrations.
+The most important sunan works are those of al-Nasa'i, which contains important benefits regarding hidden defects, and al-Tirmidhi, who had unique terminology that is often quoted by later scholars.

 - *Ma’alim al-Sunnat al-Nabawiyyah* by Salih b.
 Ahmad al-Shami